ow2-chameleon/everest/src/site/markdown/everest-core/index.md

 # everest Core

-everest is a simple and extensible framework to create representations of **any type of resource** on top an OSGi framework.
+everest is a simple and extensible framework to create representations of **anything** on top an OSGi framework.

 ## Introduction

 everest adopts [REST][1] principles for implementing a resource representation architecture.
 It allows:

-* *Resource Servers* to create representations and implement resource state transitions.
+* Resource creators or *'servers'* to create representations of resource states and implement resource state transitions.
-* *Resource Clients* to access and browse these representations.
+* Resource browsers or *'clients'* to access and browse these representations.

-* * *
+In everest, a resource can be anything!
+OSGi bundles, packages, services, cats, dogs, streets and mountains..
+It depends on what you want to represent, and how you want to represent it.
+Your imagination is the limit.

 ## Requirements